How B2B Data Creates Competitive Advantage for Go-to-Market Teams

 • Buyer expectations have changed: Prospects expect relevance and timing, not generic outreach.
 They research independently and engage only when you demonstrate you understand their business.

 • Tech stacks are more connected: Data flows across CRM, engagement tools, and analytics platforms.
-Teams that can't operationalize data across systems lose efficiency and insight.
+Teams that cannot operationalize data across systems lose efficiency and insight.

 • Competition is fiercer: Teams without signal-based prioritization waste cycles on wrong accounts.
+Forrester named ZoomInfo a Leader in Intent Data Providers for B2B (Q1 2025), recognizing the highest scores across eight evaluation criteria.
 Your competitors are using intent data and trigger events to get there first.

 • CAC keeps climbing: Customer acquisition costs rise when targeting is imprecise.
 Data reduces waste by focusing effort on accounts most likely to convert.